Total positivity in exponential families with application to binary variables: Preliminaries

-where $F(x)=-\log f(x)$.
-In this case, $f$ is $\mtp$ if and only if $F$ is submodular.
-This observation allows employing various results on submodular functions; see, for example, \cite{bach2011learning}.
-A simple consequence is that for strictly positive distributions, $\mtp$ can be verified by checking that (\ref{eq:MTP2}) holds for $x,y\in \cX$ that are not comparable and differ in exactly two coordinates; c.f. \cite[Proposition~2.1]{KarlinRinott80}.
+For strictly positive distributions, $\mtp$ can be verified by checking that (\ref{eq:MTP2}) holds for $x,y\in \cX$ that are not comparable and differ in exactly two coordinates; c.f. \cite[Proposition~2.1]{KarlinRinott80}.
 We call such pairs \emph{elementary} and denote the set of all elementary pairs by $\cE\subset \cX\times \cX$.
-As an example, consider Gaussian distributions.
-Denoting the covariance matrix by $\Sigma$ and its inverse by $K=\Sigma^{-1}$, then the $\mtp$ distributions correspond precisely to the ones where $K$ is an M-matrix, that is $K_{ij}\leq 0$ for all $i\neq j$; see, for example, \cite{LUZ}.
+For more details on $\mtp$ distributions, see \cite{KarlinRinott80} and \cite{fallat:etal:17}.